 During walks and 4x4 safaris, the Sal Salis guides unravel a complex ecosystem, explaining the geological formations and telling the life stories of the extraordinary plants and animals that survive and thrive in the arid ranges.

 “Our motivation through the experiences we offer is to expose our guests to the beauty, complexity and fragility of the Ningaloo Reef and Cape Range ecosystems, fostering an understanding of our co-existence within the natural landscape, and the need for conservation,” says Mr Walker.

 The 16 luxury safari tents that make up the camp sit as lightly as possible on the landscape: they are set on raised platforms to protect the flora and fauna beneath them, facing the sea (to capture the cooling breezes as well as the views) and their khaki canvas blends with the dunes.
 Boardwalks around the camp prevent soil erosion, and the entire camp can be entirely dismantled, leaving barely a trace.

 Water usage in camp is limited to 20 litres per person, per day (compared with the industry average usage of 440 litres); all waste is meticulously removed from the site; ensuite bathrooms feature composting toilets and organic toiletries and solar power is also in use.

-Cape Range has been designated a Dark Sky area, and Sal Salis takes measures to minimise night-time light pollution as well as noise pollution: there is no air conditioning, tv, internet or mobile phone coverage at the camp and therefore an ideal destination for stargazing.
+Sal Salis takes measures to minimise night-time light pollution as well as noise pollution: there is no air conditioning, tv, internet or mobile phone coverage at the camp and therefore an ideal destination for stargazing.

 “The luxury is in the wilderness experience and the opportunity to reconnect with nature,” says Mr Walker.